 Philadelphia Insurance Companies is the marketing name for the insurance company subsidiaries of the Philadelphia Consolidated Holding Corp., a Member of the Tokio Marine Group.
-Coverage(s described may not be available in all states and are subject to Underwriting and certain coverage(s) may be provided by a surplus lines insurer.
-Surplus lines insurers do not generally participate in state guaranty funds and insureds are therefore not protected by such funds. | © 2017 Philadelphia Consolidating Holding Corp., All Rights Reserved.
+Your insurance policy, and not the information contained in this document, forms the contract between you and your insurance company.
+If there is a discrepancy or conflict between the information contained herein and your policy, your policy takes precedence.
+All coverages are not available in all states due to state insurance regulations.
+Certain coverage(s) may be provided by a surplus lines insurer.
+Surplus lines insurers do not generally participate in state guaranty funds and insureds are therefore not protected by such funds. | © 2007-2013 Philadelphia Consolidated Holding Corp., All Rights Reserved.